San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/paramaters_example.md

 passed as a named list to the params argument, and the above params will be used as defaults.

-## Save params as their own objects
+## Save param elements as their own objects

 ``` r
 person <- params$person